Jenkins, Texas

 Jenkins is an unincorporated community in Morris County, Texas, United States.

 History

-Jenkins is off Ellison Creek Reservoir on U.S. Route 259, about 5 miles from Daingerfield, Texas.
-As of 1940 (the most recent population estimate), the population is 40.
+Jenkins is off Ellison Creek Reservoir on U.S. Route 259, approximately five miles from Daingerfield.
+As of 1940 (the most recent population estimate), the population was 40.
 As of 1984, it had a church and a couple businesses.

 Education

 Jenkins is served by the Daingerfield-Lone Star Independent School District.